MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.Stylesheet.md

 ---

-# VisWebPageSettings.Stylesheet Property (Visio Save As Web)
+# VisWebPageSettings.Stylesheet property (Visio Save As Web)

 Specifies a cascading stylesheet (CSS) provided by Microsoft Visio, or one that you have created, that is applied to the webpage.
 Read/write.